PRAGA-maker/AuscultationApp/README.md

 # AuscultationApp
-pls dont copy my code plssss uwu
+pls dont copy my code plssss

 i worked hard on this (its all chatgpt'd)